Hepatitis B - What you need to know

 Contact Hepatitis Queensland on 1800 437 222 for more information and support on hepatitis B and liver health.

-You can also talk to your doctor or Aboriginal Medical Service.
+You can also talk to your doctor, local Aboriginal Medical Service, Sexual Health Clinic or Ethnic Communities Council of Queensland (ECCQ).